British Army Training Unit Kenya: Injury in Samburu

 "[T]roops from the British Army Training Unit Kenya administered life-saving first aid to the child.
 The boy was airlifted between the two hospitals he was treated at by British troops, which was at the consent of the Head Doctor and the boy’s father.
 The unit is fully supporting investigations into what happened."

 Allegations by Kenyan Members of Parliament that the boy was abducted by British troops seeking to cover up what had happened were firmly rejected by the spokesman, who called them "wildly untrue, inaccurate and complete nonsense."

 Maiming of Lisoka Lesasuyan

 In 2015, a 13-year-old Samburu boy, Lisoka Lesasuyan, lost both arms and an eye after picking up a mortar fuze near Archers Post.
 BATUK agreed to pay compensation to the boy's father.
 The type of fuze involved in the incident was withdrawn from British army service in 2019.
 It contained an explosive which the UK Ministry of Defence had known to be unstable since 2009.
 In 2021, another 13-year-old boy received burns from a flare dropped at Archers Post training area.

+Kenyan parliamentary report

+In December 2015, a new Kenyan parliamentary report accused British troops training in the country of widespread killings, sexual abuse, and human rights and environmental violations, saying years of misconduct had led locals to view them as an "occupying force."
+Despite BATUK's long-standing presence and economic contributions, communities reported injuries from mishandled explosives, abuses against women, and abandoned children.
+After years without accountability, Kenya had amended its defence pact in 2024 to allow local prosecutions, and in 2025 the UK agreed to a £2.9m settlement for thousands of claimants.
+It was reported that the UK had also begun supporting restoration efforts in areas damaged by military exercises.